Tree-Ro/amq-dl-util/README.md

 - Cover Art integration by scraping.
 - Progress bar for downloads.
+- Add persitence to pagination settings of data table beyond sessions.
 - Redesign of the search form.
 - Integrate a media player.
 - Code splitting if necessary.